timothyakintayo/Cafe-Sales-Analysis/README.md

    - Top seller (Salad) was rarely paired with drinks or sides.

 3. **The In-Store Advantage:**
-   - Dine-in customers spent 30% more than takeaway.But café was treating both channels identically (same menu, same service speed).
+   - Dine-in customers spent more than takeaway.
+But café was treating both channels identically (same menu, same service speed).
-   - Insight: The ambiance was already working, it just wasn't being leveraged.

 ---